 What is a content marketing strategy, anyway?

 For your content marketing strategy to be effective, you need to consider your unique business situation and answer the following questions:

 - Who is the content for? (spoiler alert: it shouldn’t be “everyone”)

-Why should B2B SaaS companies build one?
+Why should (all) B2B SaaS companies build a content marketing strategy?

 Companies that create a content marketing strategy see roughly 30% higher growth rates than companies without one.
-Benjamin Franklin got it right: If you fail to plan, you plan to fail.
+Benjamin Franklin got it right: “If you fail to plan, you plan to fail.”

 A content marketing strategy focuses your day-to-day efforts and helps you understand the role content plays in the big picture.

-Content shouldn’t be created in a vacuum.
-If you just create a few blog posts when the mood strikes, you simply won’t see the results you hope for (and you won’t even know what results to hope for).
-You’ll have no way of knowing whether your content is resonating with readers, or having any impact whatsoever.
+For instance, if you just create a few blog posts when the mood strikes, you won’t see the results you hope for (and, therefore, won’t even know what results to expect).
+You’ll have no way of knowing whether your content resonates with readers or has any impact whatsoever.

 A content marketing strategy gets everyone at your company (marketing, sales, product, etc.) on the same page with your content marketing goals.
 Simply put, it helps you decide what to do, when to do it, and how to do it.